Brunette Bombshell Yanet Garcia Sets Fire To Instagram In The Tiniest Daisy Dukes

 Yanet Garcia sure knows how to turn heads on social media.

 As those who follow Garcia on Instagram know, she’s been dubbed “The World’s Hottest Weather Girl” by fans and there’s a good reason why.
 The brunette beauty has been flooding her social media page with one sexy photo after the next and each share garners her a ton of attention from fans.
-Earlier this week, she earned rave reviews from fans after rocking daisy dukes and a cowboy hat and today, she ditched the cowboy hat for another similar look.
+Earlier this week, she earned rave reviews from fans after rocking Daisy Dukes and a cowboy hat.
+On Tuesday, she ditched the cowboy hat for another similar look.

 In the sizzling new Instagram update, Garcia is all smiles while she poses front and center in the image.
-The stunner wears her long, dyed locks down and slightly waved along with a face full of makeup that comes complete with eyeliner, mascara, blush, lipgloss, and highlighter.
+The stunner wears her long, dyed locks down and slightly waved along with a face full of makeup that comes complete with eyeliner, mascara, blush, lip gloss, and highlighter.
 She rocks a pair of big, silver hoop earrings for the photo but it’s her killer figure that really has fans sweating.

-In the shot, the bombshell rocks a cropped, long sleeve black t-shirt that shows off her taut tummy.
-The social media star also dons a pair of distressed daisy dukes that showcase her toned and tanned legs.
-The post has only been live on her account for a short time but it’s already earning Yanet rave reviews from fans with over 64,000 likes and 200-plus comments.
+In the shot, the bombshell rocks a cropped, long sleeved black T-shirt that shows off her taut tummy.
+The social media star also wears a pair of distressed Daisy Dukes that showcase her toned and tanned legs.
+The post has only been live on her account for a short time, but it’s already earning Yanet rave reviews from fans with over 64,000 likes and 200-plus comments.

-While many fans took to the photo to gush over Garcia’s killer figure, countless others couldn’t help but let the social media sensation know that she looks amazing.
+While many fans took to the photo to gush over Garcia’s killer figure, countless others couldn’t help but let the social media sensation know that she looked amazing.
 A few others chimed in with flame and heart emoji.
-Many of the comments were in Spanish but a lot of other fans commented on the post in English.
+Many of the comments were in Spanish, but a lot of other fans commented on the post in English.

 “You are a goddess, you are really beautiful from head to toe and you have pretty eyes,” one fan gushed with a series of heart-eye emoji.